Hemigenia purpurea

 A small shrub up to 2 metres tall.
 Leaves in whorls of three.
-Leaves hairless, narrow, 1 to 1.6 cm long, 1 mm wide, wedged shape with an acute angle at the base of the leaf.
-Narrow and pointed at the end of the leaf.
-Leaf stem 2 to 4 mm long.
-Attractive blue or violet flowers appear mostly from August to April.
+The leaves are hairless, narrow, 1 to 1.6 cm long and 1 mm wide.
+They are wedged shape with an acute angle at the base of the leaf and narrow and pointed at the end of the leaf.
+The leaf stem is 2 to 4 mm long.
+Flowers are blue or violet and appear mostly from August to April.

 Hemigenia purpurea appears similar to certain plants of the genus Prostanthera; however, it is distinguished by the thin leaves.